trackmania-rl/tmrl/README.md

 Full guidance toward setting up the environment, testing pre-trained weights, as well as a tutorial to train, test, and fine-tune your own models, are provided at [this link](readme/get_started.md).

+## TMRL python library

+A complete tutorial toward implementing your own ad-hoc optimized training pipelines for your own real-time tasks (robots, other video games...) is provided [here](readme/tuto_library.md).

 ## Gym environment
-In case you wish to use only the `tmrl` Real-Time Gym environment in your own training framework, this is made possible by the `get_environment()` method:
+In case you wish to use only the `tmrl` Real-Time Gym environment for TrackMania in your own training framework, this is made possible by the `get_environment()` method:

 _(NB: the game window needs to be set up as described in the [getting started](readme/get_started.md) instructions)_
 ```python